michael-hartmann/caps/docs/manual/manual.rst

  - Computation of the free energy for two spheres with equal radii.

-The implementation for the plane-cylinder geometry is based on a symmetrized version of the matrix elements given in `Emig, Graham, Jaffe, Kardar, "Casimir Forces between Arbitrary Compact Objects", Phys.
+The implementation for the plane-cylinder geometry is based on a symmetrized version of the matrix elements given in `T. Emig, N. Graham, R. L. Jaffe, M. Kardar, "Casimir Forces between Arbitrary Compact Objects", Phys.
 Rev. Lett.
 99, 170403 (2007)
 <https://doi.org/10.1103/PhysRevLett.99.170403>`_.